theo-armour/agenda/0-agenda.md

 ## <a href="" onclick="parent.location.hash=&quot;https://api.github.com/repos/theo-armour/pages/contents/00-snippets/1-slogan-of-the-day.md&quot;">Slogan</a>

-*

 * 2024-08-18: “No one ever made a decision because of a number.
 They need a story.” — Daniel Kahneman

 ## Today

-* SacSem: ConstantContact
+*

 ## SOON